kubernetes-sigs/external-dns/docs/proposal/registry.md

 * [Plan](https://github.com/kubernetes-incubator/external-dns/issues/13) - object responsible for the create of change lists in external-dns
 * Provider - interface to access the DNS provider API

+Registry will serve as wrapper around `Provider` providing additional information regarding endpoint ownership.
+Ownership will further taken into account by `Plan` to filter out records to include only records managed by current ExternalDNS instance (having same `owner-id` value)

 A single loop iteration of external-dns operation:

 1. Get all endpoints ( collection ingress, service[type=LoadBalancer] etc.) into collection of `endpoints`
 2. Get registry `Records()` (makes the call to DNSProvider and also build ownership information)
 3. Pass `Records` (including ownership information) and list of endpoints to `Plan` to do the calculation
-4. Call registry `Apply()` method (which subsequently calls DNS Provider Apply method to update records)
+4. Call registry `ApplyChanges()` method (which subsequently calls DNS Provider Apply method to update records)
 5. If ConfigMap implementation of Registry is used, then ConfigMap needs to be updated separately

-In case of configmap, Registry gets updated all the time via `Poll`. `Plan` does not call DNS provider directly.
-Good value of the `Poll` is to have simple rate limiting mechanism on DNS provider.
+~~In case of configmap, Registry gets updated all the time via `Poll`. `Plan` does not call DNS provider directly.
+Good value of the `Poll` is to have simple rate limiting mechanism on DNS provider.~~

 #### Notes: